 The proposed bill, if enacted, would introduce several significant updates to current statutes regarding the management of sex offenders in Arizona.
-It would establish a new "Sex Offender Surcharge Fund" to collect additional assessments from individuals convicted of sexual offenses, with specific amounts outlined for various felony and misdemeanor classifications.
-The bill mandates that courts impose these additional assessments alongside any other restitution, and it requires the collection and transmission of these funds to the state treasurer for deposit in the newly created fund.
-Furthermore, the bill appropriates $200,000 and two full-time equivalent positions from the state General Fund to the Department of Public Safety for the operation of the Sex Offender Management Board.
+It would establish a new "Sex Offender Surcharge Fund" to collect additional assessments from individuals convicted of sexual offenses, with specific amounts determined by the class of felony or misdemeanor.
+The bill mandates that these assessments be transmitted to the appropriate county or city treasurer and subsequently deposited into the newly created fund.
+Additionally, it appropriates $200,000 and two full-time equivalent positions from the state General Fund to the Department of Public Safety for the operations of the Sex Offender Management Board, which is also restructured to include more public members with relevant expertise, while removing legislative members from its composition.

 Senate Engrossed Version: 12-116.13, 13-3828, 13-3830, 41-3030.11, 41-3032.11, 13-3821, 13-3824, 13-3825, 35-190